clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 **Why is this work important to the Clojure community?**
 This will highly benefit the Clojure community as this is THE AI ecosystem for Clojure, and supporting AI is arguably the main focus on probably all software platforms.
 Clojure has something to offer on that front, beyond just calling OpenAI API as a web service!

-Uncomplicate grew to quite a few libraries (of which some are quite big; just Neanderthal is 28,000 lines of highly-condensed, aggressively macro-ized, and reusable code): Diamond ONNX Runtime, Neanderthal, Deep Diamond, ClojureCUDA, ClojureCPP, Apple Presets, ClojureCL, Fluokitten, Bayadera, Clojure Sound, and Commons.

 **Are you part of a group that is affected by systemic bias, particularly in technology?
 If so, can you elaborate?**
 I'm outside the USA and EU, but other than that I guess it's just the usual challenges of open-source developers worldwide.